ianepperson/filestorage/README.md

 Once the handler is set, the store object can be used as a `StorageHandler` object.

+### StorageHandler
-### StorageHandler (`StorageHandlerBase` or `AsyncStorageHandlerBase`) {#handler}
+(`StorageHandlerBase` or `AsyncStorageHandlerBase`)

+All handlers inherit from `StorageHandlerBase`.

 The async version of the Handler can be used for either synchronous or asynchronous operations.
 The `StorageHandlerBase` by itself can ONLY be used for synchronous operations.
+To make a new custom handler, See the [handler template](../master/filestorage/handlers/_template.py).

 Parameters: